d0ctr/telehooking/README.md

   - /html {HTML text} — return submitted text as HTML formatted
   - /cur {amount} {from} {to} — convert amount from one currency to another
   - /gh {link} — convert GitHub link to a GitHub link with Instant View
+  - /wiki {query} — returns a list of related Wikipedia pages

 ### Inline Query